reespozzi/ai-academy-platforms/part-4/task-2-virtual-networks-and-subnets.md

-# Task 1: Virtual Networks and Subnets
+# Task 2: Virtual Networks and Subnets

 ## Objective

 Create an Azure Virtual Network with multiple subnets.
 Understand network isolation and organization in Azure.
+Eventually deploy your container app inside segregated virtual network.

 ---